 While working as an independent journalist can be rewarding, it is also a tremendous amount of work to run your own business.
 AHCJ has a vibrant freelance community.
 Members are willing to offer ideas, contacts and support to each other.
-Our resources include job postings, advice articles, webcasts, links and more.
-To expand these resources, we have added a freelance correspondent who will look to members like you to offer suggestions, write tip sheets and expand our available links.
+Our resources include job postings, advice articles, webcasts, links and more, and we look to members like you to offer suggestions, write tip sheets and expand our available links.
 We also have an active Freelance Committee interested in pursuing more services for you.

 New Shared Wisdom